Is Your Vacation Rental Email Correspondence Getting Filtered Out As Junk Or Spam?

+Are your legitimate emails getting marked or bounced as spam, or not getting delivered at all?
 Here are some steps to take to address this problem.

 Everyone knows that email spam has proven to be a real problem.
 To address this, popular email systems like Gmail, Hotmail, Yahoo, AOL and others have really beefed up their spam filtering algorithms to prevent this unwanted junk mail from reaching their customers' in-boxes.
 If you are noticing a significant amount of your emails not getting delivered to your recipients, or winding up in their spam/junk folders, consider taking these steps to alleviate the problem.

 When you send email from Bookerville, whether it is manual, scheduled, or automatic, it is sent from the bookerville.com email server.
 By default, Bookerville sends these emails with the From: address set to firstname.lastname@example.org and the ReplyTo: to your email address, so that when they reply to it, their response goes to you and not Bookerville.

 Unfortunately, email that is sent from one domain (bookerville.com) but has a From: and/or Reply-To: address from a different domain (i.e. your domain, or gmail, hotmail, yahoo, aol, etc.) is a red-flag for spam-filters.

 Get Your Own Domain: If you are still using a gmail.com, hotmail.com, yahoo.com, or aol.com email address to correspond with people for your vacation rental business, it's time to fix that.
 These are considered "consumer grade" email addresses, and are the most-commonly used addresses that spam is sent from.